 In the old town the little shops in the historical buildings lure locals and tourists alike.
 The Limmatkai, a boardwalk along the river Limmat, is shopping destination for the younger set.
 The Rosenhofmarkt, a market for arts and crafts, takes place twice a week near the Limmatkai.

-San Francisco - ZurichFlight duration: 10:55 hrs total, Frequency: 5 x daily
+San Francisco - New YorkFlight duration: 05:50 hrs total, Frequency:

 Departure San FranciscoTerminal: InternationalCounter opening time: 3 h prior to departure